learnix-os/LearnixOS-Book/src/ch02-00-a-minimal-bootloader.md

 ---

-Writing a bootloader is not an easy task, and sometimes it can become even a miniature OS.
+Writing a bootloader is not an easy task, and it can include a lot of [things](http://wiki.osdev.org/Rolling_Your_Own_Bootloader#A_list_of_things_you_might_want_to_do).
 In this book we will write the minimal needed bootloader to load our kernel, and obtain information that is necessary to it.

-In this chapter we will cover:
+In this chapter we will implement the following features:

+-  Setup registers and stack
+-  Enable the A20 line
-- How to read from disk
+-  Read kernel from disk
-- What is protected mode and how to enter it.
-- What is memory paging.
-- How to boot the kernel
+-  Load the global descriptor table
+-  Enable Paging

+These features are enough, at least for the start of our kernel, and later in the book you will see we will implement more features like obtaining a memory map, enabling text mode, locate the kernel in the file system and more!